ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 # Terminology

 This document uses the following set of terms, roles, and concepts as defined in {{-RATS}}:
-Attester, Verifier, Relying Party, Conceptual Message, Evidence, Endorsement, Attestation Result, Appraisal Policy, Attesting Environment, Target Environment.
+Attester, Verifier, Relying Party, Conceptual Message, Evidence, Endorsement, Attestation Result, Appraisal Policy, Attesting Environment, Target Environment

 A PKIX Certificate is an X.509v3 format certificate as specified by {{RFC5280}}.